Edelman loses Green & Black's consumer PR account to Golin

 Golin also handles PR for fellow Mondelez-owned confectionary brand Cadbury.
 That account includes work on brands such as Creme Egg and Dairy Milk.

-A spokeswoman for the agency told PRWeek that because Green & Black's and Cadbury have "very distinct positioning" among consumers, they would be serviced by seperate teams "that will not cross over or collaborate" on projects.
+A spokeswoman for the agency told PRWeek that because Green & Black's and Cadbury have "very distinct positioning" among consumers, they would be serviced by seperate teams "that will not cross over" on projects.

 Green & Black's was established in 1991 and acquired by confectioner Cadbury, which is now owned by Mondelez, in 2005.